.NET in 16 minutes or less

 Unfortunately, .NET 5 and .NET 6 will not be coming to UWP project types and there will not be an update on UWP in this regard.

-.NET development platform is best served with Visual Studio IDE used for building, debugging, and publishing applications across all platforms and devices.
+.NET ecosystem after 2016.NET development platform is best served with Visual Studio IDE used for building, debugging, and publishing applications across all platforms and devices.

 As we mentioned, the idea of CLR is to make the developer’s life easier.
 Besides, it allows engineers to design systems with multiple languages, as CLR enables them to communicate and integrate their behaviors.
 The runtime checks the needed versions of applied services to ensure that all dependencies are intact and the code works as intended.

 In .NET Core, an open-source CoreCLR is used.
 While nearly identical to CLR in .NET Framework, CoreCLR is adjusted to the .NET Core cross-platform makeup.